tylerm007/model_migration_service/README.md

 # Archimedes

 This project reads the CALiveAPICreator repos to parse rules into objects.
-This can help understand how to migrate to [Api Logic Server(https://github.com/ApiLogicServer)
+This can help understand how to migrate to [Api Logic Server Docs](https://apilogicserver.github.io/Docs/) (ALS)

 ## Install
 ```